tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

 	}
 }
 ```
-Yeah, I just used a blink and a marquee, that&#8217;s how exciting this part is.
-You&#8217;ll notice I also put a value in the PageData dictionary at the top of the page, which was then regurgitated by the layout and used as the title.
+Yeah, I just used a blink and a marquee, that's how exciting this part is.
+You'll notice I also put a value in the PageData dictionary at the top of the page, which was then regurgitated by the layout and used as the title.
 When files are being rendered or included, they receive a copy of the PageData and can access the values we squirreled away.
 Handy.

-There&#8217;s also a Page dynamic property in WebBasePage that we can assign stuff to.
-So far that hasn&#8217;t blown up in my face.
+There's also a Page dynamic property in WebBasePage that we can assign stuff to.
+So far that hasn't blown up in my face.

 If I think back to the classic ASP days I can remember a time when we desperately wanted this type of functionality.
 A clean, straightforward way to define some sitewide layout templates separately from our actual page, and here it is.
-It&#8217;s like ASP 4.0.
+It's like ASP 4.0.

 And I only just now noticed that interesting conjunction in ASP and ASP.Net numbering schemes, hmm.